Your Spiritual Spring Clean

 Blessed are those who are irritated by and tolerate their sin?
 No, blessed are those who are mournful, sad, distressed, disturbed, depressed, angered, by their sin.
 And who are radical in response (Matthew 5:30).

 It’s a kind of mourning that is deeply joyful.

 You are highly favoured when you mourn like this over your sin because you are blessed by Him to be spiritually animated against the ways that lead you towards laziness rather than faith, towards gulping mouthful after mouthful of dust rather than His fresh, brimming water and dribbling on your pillow rather than speaking words of eternal life.

 What is Wrong With You?

-And make no mistake, this mournful heart condition that He forms in us, of longing for the things of Christ to be seen and established in our lives and over all, is not void of joy.
+Make no mistake, this mournful heart condition that He forms in us – of longing for the things of Christ to be seen and established in our lives and over all – is not void of joy.
 It is a deep work and fruit of the Holy Spirit of God in sanctifying our lives to hate sin, kill sin and lead others towards vast pastures of joy.

 Write To Us

-I want us to be encouraged as we honestly think about your lifestyles and whether or not they’re genuinely ready for Jesus’ return.
+I want us to be encouraged as we honestly think about our lifestyles and whether or not they’re genuinely ready for Jesus’ return.